VoltedSwitch/Check-List/README.md

 ## Features ✨
 - Add items to the checklist
+- Insert items at a specific position in the checklist
 - Remove items from the checklist
 - Mark items as checked ✅ or unchecked ❌
 - Display the checklist in a clean format